An interpretable universal bound for multiserver queues via a leave-one-out technique: Problem setup

 \subsection{Modified \ggn queue}

 Now we set up the \emph{modified \ggn} queue, which we will focus on in our analysis as a proxy of the original \ggn queue.
 On a high-level, the modified \ggn queue adds virtual jobs to the \ggn queue to keep the servers busy.
 Specifically, when the queue is empty and a server is about to idle, the server immediately begins to serve a virtual job with a service time independently sampled from the distribution of $S$.
 The server then works non-preemptively on this virtual job, becoming available to serve the next job only after completing the virtual job.
+We initialize the modified \ggn queue with the same set of jobs as the original system, supplemented by the virtual jobs assigned to any servers that would otherwise be idle at the time $t=0$.

-The modified \ggn queue has been studied by several papers (\citep{Bor_65, KelSta_06_modified_ggn, IglWhi_70_a, ChaThoKia_94_modified_gg1, HalWhi_81}; \citep[see also][Chapter~10]{Whi_02_book}), and it is known that given the same initial states, the queue length distribution of the modified \ggn stochastically dominates that of the original \ggn at any time.
-This fact has been proved in, for example, Proposition~1 of \citep{GamGol_13_GGn_HW}, and we will also include a proof in \Cref{app:modified-dominance} for completeness.
-Due to this relation, an upper bound for the modified \ggn queue automatically holds for the original \ggn queue, so it suffices to focus on the modified \ggn queue.
-This approach has been one of the key steps in \citep{LiGol_25}, and we will adopt the same approach in our analysis.
+The modified \ggn queue is a well-established construction in the queueing literature \citep{Bor_65, KelSta_06_modified_ggn, IglWhi_70_a, ChaThoKia_94_modified_gg1, HalWhi_81, Whi_02_book}.
+Under the coupling described above, the queue length distribution of the modified system stochastically dominates that of the original \ggn at all times $t \geq 0$.
+This dominance, which was rigorously established in \citep[][Proposition 1]{GamGol_13_GGn_HW}, ensures that any upper bound derived for the modified queue length applies automatically to the original system.
+Following the approach of \citet{LiGol_25}, we therefore focus our analysis exclusively on the modified \ggn.
+For completeness, we provide a self-contained proof of this stochastic dominance in \smartref{app:modified-dominance}{Appendix}{\valAppDom}.

 A nice property of the modified \ggn queue is that its sample path is \emph{determined} by $(n+1)$ mutually independent renewal processes \citep[][Corollary~1]{GamGol_13_GGn_HW}: the service-completion of each server is a renewal process with the inter-event distribution $S$, and the arrival process is a renewal process with the inter-event distribution $A$.